How to Ace a Zoom Interview

 Demonstrate appropriate body language

 Sit up straight, place your feet flat on the floor, and rest your hands on the chair’s armrest or on your lap.
 Look directly into the interviewer’s eyes.
 Smile or nod at the appropriate times.
-Speak clearly and confidently.
-Use nonverbal cues to show the interviewer that you are listening.
-Use Zoom’s mute button if the interviewer is speaking for long periods of time.

 Prepare answers to the common interview questions